News

 Processing of cotton

-Processing of cotton includes processes such as opening, cleaning, mixing, carding or combing, drawing, roving, spinning.
+Processing of cotton includes processes such as opening, cleaning, mixing, carding or combing, drawing, roving, and spinning.

-Cotton lint must be cleaned of dirt and plant matter, and must first be opened from the packed bale.
-This process loosens the fibres and blends fibres from multiple bales.
-Very short fibres, debris, and other detritus are removed during this stage.
-After the fibres are prepared, they are carded to align and remove remaining contaminants and turned into slivers.
-The slivers are then drawn through consecutive rollers that improve the alignment of the fibres.
-Long-staple fibres undergo a combing process, which removes short fibres and further improves the uniformity of the sliver.
+Cotton lint must be cleaned of dirt and plant matter, and it must first be opened from the packed bale.
+This process loosens the fibers and blends fibers from multiple bales.
+Very short fibers, debris, and other detritus are removed during this stage.
+After the fibers are prepared, they are carded to align and remove remaining contaminants and turned into slivers.
+The slivers are then drawn through consecutive rollers that improve the alignment of the fibers.
+Long-staple fibers undergo a combing process, which removes short fibers and further improves the uniformity of the sliver.

-Spinning may be done on rings, open-ended rotors or via a few other methods.
-Ring-spun cotton is the most common form of transforming parallel fibres into yarn.
+Spinning may be done on rings, open-ended rotors or using a few other methods.
+Ring-spun cotton is the most common form of transforming parallel fibers into yarn.
 They are drawn into strands and twisted to improve tensile strength.

 Spun yarn can either be woven or knit into a textile.

 Woven textiles are produced on looms that combine warp yarns with filling yarns to produce a stable fabric.
-The type of loom used in the weaving process determines the environmental impacts: water-jet looms have high water usage, though it is reclaimed, but the fabric must be dried before storage, increasing energy consumption.
-Projectile looms are low energy, accounting for half as much energy as rapier looms, and a third as much as air-jet looms.
+The type of loom used in the weaving process determines the environmental impacts: water-jet looms have high water usage, which is reclaimed, but the fabric must be dried before storage, increasing energy consumption.
+Projectile looms are low energy, accounting for half as much energy as rapier looms and a third as much as air-jet looms.

 Knitting is done by machines that loop yarns together to create a more flexible textile.
-Knitting requires significantly less energy than weaving, with a 20 fold decrease in energy demand.
-Vibration, lint, noise and energy are all lower on knitting machines than for weaving looms.
+Knitting requires significantly less energy than weaving, with a 20-fold decrease in energy demand.
+Vibration, lint, noise and energy are all lower on knitting machines than they are on weaving looms.

-To sum up, cotton is one of the most widely used and most favoured materials for fashion, and when grown conventionally has large environmental impacts in terms of water, land and chemicals usage in the cradle-to-gate stage.
+In conclusion, cotton is a highly popular and widely used material in the fashion industry, but its conventional cultivation has significant environmental impacts, particularly in terms of water, land, and chemical usage during the cradle-to-gate stage.
 However, alternative cultivation and production methods exist, and with attention and care it is possible to source cotton that is much better for the environment.

 Energy

-The energy it takes to produce one kg of cotton fibre depends on the country, but as an average of Chinese, U.S. and Indian cotton production, 15 MJ of energy is required.
+The energy it takes to produce one kg of cotton fiber depends on the country, but as an average of Chinese, U.S., and Indian cotton production, 15 MJ of energy is required.

 Cotton from cradle-to-gate (up to undyed woven fabric) requires various energies depending on the fineness of the yarn.
-Basically, the finer the yarn, the more energy it requires (between 450 MJ/kg for 70 dtex yarn to 150 MJ/ kg for 300 dtex yarn).
+Basically, the finer the yarn, the more energy it requires (between 450 MJ/kg for 70 dtex yarn and 150 MJ/kg for 300 dtex yarn).

 Soil and land

-Cotton can be grown in many soils, but deep medium to heavy soils are best, and soil should retain water well.
+Cotton can be grown in many soils, but deep, medium, and heavy soils are best, and the soil should retain water well.

-While intensification of cotton crops has resulted in decreased land-use intensity, decades of intensive farming and the use of chemical fertilizers and pesticides have taken their toll on soils.
+The intensification of cotton crops has led to a decrease in land-use intensity, but decades of intensive farming and the use of chemical fertilizers and pesticides have negatively impacted soils.
 To just maintain the same yields, farmers are using larger amounts of chemical fertilizers.
-In India, it is estimated that one-third of the country’s irrigated land is affected by salinity or is expected to become affected in the near future, which has a detrimental effect on plant growth and yield.
+In India, it is estimated that one-third of the country’s irrigated land is affected by salinity or is expected to become so in the near future, which has a detrimental effect on plant growth and yield.

-About 3% of the global agricultural acreage is dedicated to cotton cultivation.
-Globally, an estimated 4-5% of arable land has been abandoned due to intense cotton cultivation (data from 2006).
+Cotton cultivation accounts for approximately 3% of the global agricultural acreage.
+Globally, an estimated 4–5% of arable land has been abandoned due to intensive cotton cultivation (data from 2006).

 Water

-Crop water productivity (CWP) for Chinese cotton ranges from 0.15-0.37 kg/m3.
+Crop water productivity (CWP) for Chinese cotton ranges from 0.15 to 0.37 kg/m³.
 Cotton has one of the lowest CWPs of any agricultural crop (the higher the value, the more efficient the water use).
 Much of Chinese cotton is rain-fed, although in some areas, particularly Xinjiang, irrigation is increasingly common due to low water availability throughout most of the year.
-The average virtual water content of Chinese conventional cotton is of 2,018 m3/ton lint.
+The average virtual water content of Chinese conventional cotton is 2,018 m³/ton of lint.
 Virtual water content is defined as the volume of water used to produce a commodity incorporating precipitation as well as irrigation water (the lower the number, the better).
-Supplemental irrigation is used on an estimated 25-40% of crops during the cultivation cycle when rain is inadequate.
+Supplemental irrigation is used on an estimated 25–40% of crops during the cultivation cycle when rainfall is insufficient.
 In the drier northwest regions, 60% of production is reported to be irrigated (unofficial estimates go as high as 100%).

-Crop water productivity (CWP) for Indian cotton ranges from 0.27-1.31 kg/m3.
-Indian cotton is produced under high evaporative water demand conditions (800-1,000 mm) and largely rain-fed averaging only 400 mm, thus resulting in poor crop yields, and a very high virtual water content (rainfall and irrigation) of 8,662 m3/ton seed cotton.
+Crop water productivity (CWP) for Indian cotton ranges from 0.27 to 1.31 kg/m³.
+Indian cotton is produced under high evaporative water demand conditions (800–1,000 mm) and is largely rain-fed, averaging only 400 mm, thus resulting in poor crop yields and a very high virtual water content (rainfall and irrigation) of 8,662 m³/ton of seed cotton.

 Water use is very limited in the later stages of the cradle-to-gate life cycle.
 Water may be used to humidify mills and in water-jet looms.
 (Water use in the consumer use-phase is a whole other issue, but not accounted for here.)